jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 ### title ###
 A paragraph or phrase that describes the licence.
 For example, this could be several sentences provided by a publisher or a simple creative commons abbreviation such as `cc by`.

-Where ***url*** is missing then the value of this element may be relied upon to describe the licence.
+Where ***url*** is missing then the value of this element may be relied upon to describe the licence and should therefore be displayed to the end user.

 Where a ***url*** is present, then the value of this element may be used to provide a description of the licence.